Five3Apps/five3apps.github.io/bluetooth_assessment.md

 ## Why me?

 Hi!
-I'm Justin Bergen and I have over 10yrs of experience working at the intersection of hardware and software, with roles in both quality assurance and development.
-During that time I've worked on iOS for nearly 5yrs, including several Bluetooth and wearables projects.
+I'm Justin Bergen and I have over 20yrs of experience working at the intersection of hardware and software, with roles in both quality assurance and development.
+During that time I've worked on iOS for over 10yrs, including several Bluetooth and wearables projects.

 While every project comes with a unique set of challenges, the fundamentals of Bluetooth and iOS apps are not new to me.
 Unique challenges I have experience with include in-body wearables, background sync, and wearables for kids.